Guigan713/Guigan713/README.md

 My name is Guillaume Lequin (a.k.a Guigan)
 I am a junior fullstack Web Developer from France
-- 🔭 Working on multiple frontend and backend projects using mainly React and Nodejs
+- 🔭 Learning at Wild Code School mainly React and Nodejs
 - I also have some good skills on photo editing as photography is one of my passions
 - Other than that, i am a Sneaker collector and a true passionate about Hiphop culture
 - My different interests gave me the occasion to meet a lot of friends all around the world